Can You Recycle Plastic Bags? (Explained & Solved!)

 What Can I Do with Old Plastic Bags?

 Plastic bags can be reused for anything if you wash and dry them.
-Since they are water-resistant, having a few on hand in emergencies is not a bad idea.
+Since water-resistant, having a few on hand in emergencies is not a bad idea.
 You can also use them as:

 • A way to pick up pet waste